About these procedures

 Things to avoid with Vaginaplasty, Labiaplasty & Cosmetic Female Genital Surgery

 These plastic surgery cosmetic procedures, for improvement of the female genital region, are precise operations, which must be meticulously performed to be successful.
 Female genital surgery can be highly rewarding; however, if improperly performed, it can result in unsightly results, and even female genital mutilation.
 Although we have been able to correct a number of cases of genital mutilation from poorly done prior procedures; unfortunately, some cases are not correctable.
+Therefore, do your homework before proceeding with one of these operations.

 If you have undergone a labiaplasty, or other cosmetic genital surgery, and achieved an unsatisfactory result, be sure to call the office for an appointment, and come in for an evaluation.
 We have been able to correct many “hash-jobs” on the labia from poorly performed surgery.
 We may be able to help you.